What this sample shows

 | General Dynamics Information Technology (GDIT) | ~$3.15B | Government-wide IT vehicles |

-Figure — Federal IT-services obligations concentrate in a handful of large integrators (top vendors by obligated dollars, on the awards that resolved across three civilian agencies).
-On the awards that resolved, a small group of prime integrators holds the largest obligations — Booz Allen Hamilton leads at ~$10.94B.
+Figure — Federal IT-services obligations concentrate in a handful of large integrators (top vendors by obligated dollars, the awards that resolved across three civilian agencies).
+A small group of prime integrators holds the largest obligations — Booz Allen Hamilton leads at ~$10.94B.
+Ranked strictly by dollars: Dell Federal Systems (~$1.73B) enters at #8 on a single large award, the others on multi-award integrator vehicles.
 The envelope is federal IT-services (broader than zero-trust alone); zero-trust modernization is bought inside these vehicles.
-This is the leading edge of the book on the legs that resolved, not a complete census.
+This is the leading edge of the book, not a complete census.

 The strategic read for a buyer is direct: this is an incumbency-and-teaming market.
 New entry rarely comes through head-to-head displacement of a $10B-scale integrator on a flagship vehicle; it comes through subcontracting into those primes, holding a specialized zero-trust capability (identity, continuous monitoring, microsegmentation) the primes need to assemble, or capturing the smaller, mission-specific task orders the large players do not chase.
 Size the opportunity against the prime structure, not against a fragmented field that does not exist here.